 The IT department has installed and maintains several wireless access points throughout each campus that are available for student use.

-Visit the Wireless Access page for a list of Academic Areas and Recreational Areas where wireless access is available.
+For a list of Academic Areas and Recreational Areas where wireless access is available.

 Broad-band Internet access is provided to all students living at the Troy Campus, with the exception of students living in Married Student Housing or the fraternity houses.
 To access the Internet in their rooms each student will need a computer with an Ethernet network port and an Ethernet/LAN cable to connect our network.
 Residential student housing with Internet access provided by Troy University includes the following: